subhajyotirkmveri/research_intern/README.md

 # Synthesis of Talking Face with Emotion given an image and speech

+In this project i follow the below github repository

 Each row shows 6 videos created using the same image and speech but with different emotion input.
 Columns represent  `anger`, `disgust`, `fear`, `happiness`, `neutral`, and `sadness`, respectively.